Social Security Disability Claims

 Social Security defines disability as the inability to do substantial work because of a severe medical condition (or a combination of conditions) which is expected to last at least 12 months or result in death.
 The definition of disability is much more complex than it appears on the surface.
 A claimant’s age, education, and past work experience can play a significant role in the outcome of a case, and a letter from your doctor that says you are “disabled” may not be enough to convince Social Security that you are entitled to benefits.

 Most cases are denied in the initial stages and a claimant must appeal.
 In many cases a claimant will need to appear and testify before an Administrative Law Judge before their case is approved.
-If you have been denied at any step of the process, you should seek legal assistance immediately.
+If you have been denied at any step of the process, you should seek legal assistance from a social security attorney immediately.
 Studies show that a represented claimant will have a much better chance of being successful than a claimant who chooses to proceed without representation.
 We only receive a fee if your case is won* and the fee is based on a percentage of your back benefits.

-At Campbell & Associates, we use our decades of experience to help you try and get your social security benefits approved.
+Our social security lawyers at Campbell & Associates use decades of experience to help you try and get your social security benefits approved.
 Whether it is helping you understand the many forms that Social Security will send you or working with your doctors to better document your disability it’s guaranteed that we will be at your side as your advocate at the hearing to ensure that you receive a full and fair hearing with the Administrative Law Judge.

-Call Campbell & Associates now for a free consultation to discuss your Social Security Disability claim at 704-333-0885.
+Contact a Campbell & Associates social security disability attorney for a free consultation to discuss your Social Security Disability claim.
 Convenient offices in Charlotte, Gastonia, Hickory and Rock Hill, SC

 Web Links for Additional Reading